alexandrapurcarea/exercise-finder/README.md

 Alexa will **recommend you exercises** based on the **body part**, or if you want to be more specific, **muscle**, you want to strengthen and the **equipment** you have available.
 Further, given your specifications, Alexa can **create a to-do list of exercises** for a workout session.
 If you want to learn more about an exercise, or do not know how to do it, just ask Alexa, and she will **provide simple instructions** accompanied with **images of the exercise**.

 ## How we built it
 We used the **Python ASK SDK** for the Alexa backend, in combination with the **wger Workout Manager API** to provide the exercise information.
+Further, we used the **Alexa list management API** to implement the workout lists.

 ## Challenges we ran into
 We encountered problems **implementing request handlers** for the Alexa Conversation API using **Python**, as most learning resources **catered to Node.js**.
 To overcome this, we had to spend a lot of time really getting to know **how to debug Alexa skills**, via the **test simulator** and **Amazon CloudWatch**.
 Although it brought much frustration, it was ultimately a great learning experience on troubleshooting.